ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 30 minutes.
 Figured out how to get Jekyll site up and ready to customize!

 **Thoughts**: Feeling good!

+### Day 22: February 27th, 2017

+**Today's Progress**: Coded for 30 minutes.
+Read Jekyll docs and successfully troubleshooted problem Live preview doesn't work in Brackets with Jekyll website but using terminal and command "serve" works -> problem solved.
+Now, to build my website, add content then customize the layout and looks.

+**Thoughts**: I'm feeling anxious!
+Now that I can code offline and build my website.
+I'm really wanting to get started already.